 So if you're in the market for a new Apple product to help you get things done on the go, the M1 MacBook Air is an easy recommendation; it's now powerful enough to compete with its beefier sibling the MacBook Pro M1.

-But if you can hold out until the new iPad Pro launches in mid-May, your buying decision gets complicated: Apple's most powerful tablet is now getting its own M1 chip, and the larger 12.9-inch iPad Pro also features a new mini-LED display that could blow the MacBook Air's excellent Retina display out of the water.
+But now that the new iPad Pro has arrived your buying decision is a bit more complicated, because Apple's most powerful tablet now has its own M1 chip, and the larger 12.9-inch iPad Pro also features a new mini-LED display that's packing more pixels than the MacBook Air's excellent Retina display.

 If you're willing to plop down a Magic Keyboard and adapt to working on a tablet instead of a laptop, the new iPad Pro might be a better investment for your needs.
 Read on to find out how these two speedy machines stack up.